zachcasper/user-empathy/background.md

 - **Edge** – Edge applications are to one of CableCo's 1,500 next-generation central office (NGCO) locations, which are used to operate CableCo's network as well as to provide edge compute capabilities for CableCo's businesses and customers.
 These are also referred to as points of presence or edge locations.
 For network functions, CableCo uses a blue/green deployment methodology starting with a single edge location then gradual rollout site-by-site with increasing frequency.
 The benefit of edge locations is that all edge applications are non-persistent.
 Any data they capture is shipped to a regional or national application.

+## Developer Platform

+Developers at CableCo are served today by different groups, each offering a different service.

+* The Developer Experience team offers a managed Kubernetes namespace as a service.
+For Enterprise and Maintenance applications, developers can request a Kubernetes namespace via a form.
+For Prime and Critical applications, the Developer Experience offers one on one consulting with development teams to meet the business-critical availability and resiliency requirements.
+* The Developer Experience team also offers a managed CI/CD service using GitLab and ArgoCD.
+* The Enterprise Cloud team offers AWS accounts to development teams.
+These AWS accounts come pre-configured with IAM roles and shared VPCs with Direct Connect to the CableCo wide-area network.
+Developers are free to use whatever IaC solution they like but Terraform is very common in CableCo.
+The Developer Experience team uses this service to offer the managed Kubernetes service in AWS.
+* The Enterprise Data Center team offers virtual machines as a service to development teams using either OpenStack or VMware.
+The Developer Experience team uses this service to offer the managed Kubernetes service on-premises.
+* The Enterprise Data Services team is the DBA team.
+They offer managed Oracle, PostgreSQL, and MySQL on-premises and in AWS.
+These managed databases are regularly backed up, monitored, and updated.
+Options are available for multi-location replication for availability and resiliency.
+NoSQL databases are left to the development team to manage.